Victoza (liraglutide) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) for the following uses:

 No, there aren’t different dosages of Victoza for older adults.

 Clinical trials of Victoza included adults ages 65 years and older.
-The researchers found that Victoza was as safe and effective in older adults as it was for other people in the study.
+Victoza was shown to be as safe and effective in older adults as it was for other people in the study.
 There aren’t any recommended dosages of Victoza specifically for older adults.

-If you have questions about factors affecting your dosage of Victoza, see the “Factors that can affect your dosage” section below.
+For details about what factors may affect your Victoza dosage, see the “Factors that can affect your dosage” section below.
 You can also talk with your doctor or pharmacist for more information.

 Below are general instructions for Victoza administration.
-But remember, you should use Victoza according to your doctor or healthcare professional’s dosage instructions.
+But remember, it’s important to use Victoza according to your doctor or healthcare professional’s dosage instructions.

 Victoza comes as a liquid solution in a prefilled, multidose pen.
-You’ll use a pen to give yourself the drug as a subcutaneous injection.
-When you first pick up your prescription, a healthcare professional (such as your pharmacist) will show you how to give yourself the injections.
-(If your child is prescribed Victoza, you’ll be shown how to give the injections to your child.)
+You or a caregiver will use a pen to give the drug as a subcutaneous injection.
+Before your first dose, a healthcare professional (such as your pharmacist) will show you how to give yourself the injections.
+If your child is prescribed Victoza, you’ll be shown how to give the injections to them.

 A new needle should be inserted into the pen before each injection.
 Needles are purchased separately from Victoza pens.
 Your doctor may provide a prescription for the needles you’ll need for Victoza pens.

-Victoza is typically used once per day.
+Victoza is typically given once per day.
 If possible, you should inject Victoza at the same time every day.
-Injections can be given under the skin of your:
+Injections can be given under the skin of your abdomen, upper arm, or thigh.

 You should use a different injection site for each dose of Victoza.
 This can help avoid injection site reactions, such as skin discoloration, rash, or pain.